Is Saudi Arabia's house price decline about to end?

 Strong house price rises have continued in recent years.
 During 2014, the average sales price of villas in Riyadh rose by 4% to 7% while apartment sales prices increased by 6% to 9%, according to KPMG Real Estate Advisory.

-Saudi Arabia's fiscal balance has deteriorated rapidly.
-From a deficit of 15% of GDP in 2015, the country's budget deficit increased to 17.3% of GDP in 2016, in sharp contrast with budget surpluses of about 13% of GDP from 2003 to 2013.
+Saudi Arabia has compensated for its reduced oil revenues by running fiscal deficits.
+There was a deficit of 14.8% of GDP in 2015, 12.9% of GDP in 2016, and 8.9% of GDP in 2017.
+This was in sharp contrast with budget surpluses of about 13% of GDP from 2003 to 2013.

 - Sharp decline of crude oil prices,

 - Following King Salman´s recent accession to the throne in January 2015, he immediately spent a substantial amount of money on subsidies and public job bonuses, including extra months of additional salary to all government employees, in an effort to increase his popularity.

 - Significant military expenditures directed on the conflicts in Yemen, Syria, and Egypt.